Nick DiGiovanni

-Nicholas Channing DiGiovanni (born May 19, 1996) is an American chef and Internet personality who has set multiple food-related Guinness world records.
+Nicholas Channing DiGiovanni (born May 19, 1996) is an American chef and social media personality.

-Early life
+Early life and education

-Nick DiGiovanni was born on May 19, 1996, in Providence, Rhode Island, to Brown University-educated orthopaedic surgeon Christopher W. DiGiovanni and teacher Susan ("Sudie"), daughter of Iran-born cardiologist Shapur Naimi (1928-2020).
+Nick DiGiovanni was born on May 19, 1996, in Providence, Rhode Island, to Christopher DiGiovanni, an orthopaedic surgeon, and Susan "Sudie" (née Naimi), a teacher, both graduates of Dartmouth College.
 He is of Italian, Persian, German, and British descent.
+He has three younger brothers.

-He is the oldest of four brothers.
-He became interested in cooking at a young age by watching his grandmother and great-grandmother cook meals for the family.
+DiGiovanni's maternal grandfather, Shapur Naimi, was born in Iran, and is often referenced in his videos on Persian food.
+He became interested in cooking at a young age by watching his grandmother and great-grandmother cook for the family.

-DiGiovanni graduated from Milton Academy in 2014.
-He attended Harvard University, where he created his own concentration called "Food and Climate".
+After graduating from Milton Academy in 2015, DiGiovanni attended Harvard University.
+While at Harvard, he lived in Quincy House.
+He graduated from Harvard in 2019 with a self-designed concentration in food and climate.

 Career

+MasterChef US

 During his senior year of college, DiGiovanni attended a casting call for season 10 of MasterChef.
 He was selected to compete on the show and finished in third place overall.
 To film the show, DiGiovanni reportedly left in the middle of the semester at Harvard without informing his professors.
 He returned the next season as a mentor for finalists.
 After completing MasterChef and graduating from Harvard, DiGiovanni began to post cooking videos on YouTube.

-In 2021, DiGiovanni was included in the Rhode Island 30 Under 30 list for Food and Drink.
-The same year, DiGiovanni won YouTube's Streamy Award for Food, an award recognizing the world's top food creator of the year.
-Additionally, in 2021, DiGiovanni participated in the #TeamSeas campaign founded by YouTuber MrBeast, which raised $30 million to clean up 30 e6lb of trash in the ocean.

-In 2022, he partnered with Chipotle to donate 20000000 lb of food.
-He was a Webby Award recipient in 2022.

 In 2024, he returned as a guest judge and mentor on the fourteenth season of MasterChef.
-In July 2025, DiGiovanni became an official brand partner of Feastables, a chocolate brand created by MrBeast.

-In July 2025, DiGiovanni was included in Time magazine’s inaugural “TIME100 Creators” list – the publication’s roster of the 100 most influential digital voices – featuring in the “Titans” category for his culinary-focused YouTube and TikTok content.
-DiGiovanni will make his film debut in Zootopia 2.
+He also appeared as a special guest in episode 12 ("Global Feed") of MasterChef season 16 which aired on August 5, 2026.